-A woman of firsts, Norma Merrick Sklarek was the first African-American woman to hold an architecture license, first to earn a license in California and first African-American woman to be elected a fellow of the American Institute of Architects.
+A woman of firsts, Norma Merrick Sklarek was the first African-American woman to hold an architecture license in the state of New York, the first woman to earn a license in California and first African-American woman to be elected a fellow of the American Institute of Architects.

-In 1960, Scott Brown completed her masters in planning in University of Pennsylvania where she became a member of faculty, completing a masters in Architecture shortly afterwards.
+In 1960, Scott Brown completed her masters in planning at the University of Pennsylvania where she became a member of faculty, completing a master's in Architecture shortly afterward.
 It was here that she met future husband and partner Robert Venturi.

-Brown travelled extensively as a scholar, sparking her interest in the relatively young cities of Los Angeles and Las Vegas.
+Brown traveled extensively as a scholar, sparking her interest in the relatively young cities of Los Angeles and Las Vegas.
 While teaching at Yale University from 1967 to 1970 she designed studio classes called Learning from Las Vegas.
-Scott Brown, along with Venturi, and urbanist Steven Izenour, compiled the work from these classes in to the book Learning From Las Vegas: the Forgotten Symbolism of Architectural Form, which has become a seminal work of the 20th century design.
+Scott Brown, along with Venturi, and urbanist Steven Izenour, compiled the work from these classes into the book Learning From Las Vegas: the Forgotten Symbolism of Architectural Form, which has become a seminal work of the 20th-century design.

 Note: Originally published March 08, 2013, and updated November 05, 2019.